anders-kolstad/sdmShiny/README.md

 }
 ```

-Warning 1: *prediction from a rank-deficient fit may be misleading* Warning 2: *The response has five or fewer unique values.
-Are you sure you want to do regression?*
+Depending on methods, these are some common warning: Warning 1: *prediction from a rank-deficient fit may be misleading* Warning 2: *The response has five or fewer unique values.
+Are you sure you want to do regression?* I think this was mainly due to random forest method on small sample sizes.

 *Technical note: I seems to not be possible to print characters inside the sdm function formula, and therefore we neede seperate sdmData files for each species.
 I.e. the following fails.*